DeVisE: Behavioral Testing of Medical Large Language Models: Discussion

-\parahead{Reasoning vs Non-reasoning} DeepSeekR1 demonstrated strong task-aligned and clinically coherent behavior, particularly in its fine-tuned variant.
-It achieved high \%Corr Dir with minimal prediction flips, especially on raw notes (Figure~\ref{fig:severity_comparison}), positioning it between the conservative medical models and the more volatile general-purpose ones.
-These findings suggest that reasoning-focused pretraining can offer a balance of robustness and sensitivity, making it a promising foundation for developing clinically reliable LLMs.

-\parahead{Task vs No-task} Even in the absence of a downstream task, models responded systematically to increasing counterfactual severity.
-Log-likelihood shifts follow a pyramid-like pattern across severity levels (Figure~\ref{fig:lk_unstructured}) except for severity -3 to -4, reflecting that models mostly perceive the perturbations as increasingly surprising at the language modeling level.
-This supports the use of task-agnostic behavioral probes as an early diagnostic signal.
+\parahead{Task-specific vs. Task-independent} Even without task supervision, models respond systematically to increasing counterfactual severity.
+Perplexity shifts increase according to severity levels (Fig.~\ref{fig:notask}), indicating that models internally register perturbations as increasingly improbable language events.
+This supports the use of task-agnostic behavioral probes as an early diagnostic signal of reasoning sensitivity.

-\parahead{Template-based vs Raw Notes} Template-based notes resulted in more pronounced yet noisier and less coherent LOS predictions (Fig.\ref{fig:severity_comparison}) seen by a lower \%Mono and decreased correct direction of LOS predictions.
-The absence of contextual information may reduce the model’s ability to reason about changes.
-In contrast, raw notes helped models contextualize vital sign changes more effectively, though the importance of vitals was diluted by other information.
-Variability across both formats (see Tables~\ref{tab:model_details_combined},~\ref{tab:loglik-summary}) highlights ongoing uncertainty in model behavior.
+\parahead{Template-based vs. Raw notes} Templates amplify sensitivity to vital sign changes (Table \ref{tab:model_summaries}), as shown in higher \texttt{KL}s---e.g., 0.15 (raw) $\rightarrow$ 1.34 (templates)---and \texttt{Flips(\%)}, e.g., 4.4$\rightarrow$21.9\% (mortality) and 3.4$\rightarrow$29.0\% (LoS).
+On average, templates increase correct directionality of predictions \texttt{\%CD} (67.1$\rightarrow$87.5\% mortality, 66.5$\rightarrow$79.9\% LoS).
+We hypothesize that the absence of contextual information forces the model to rely more explicitly on vital signs.
+In contrast, raw notes with contextualized reasoning causes importance of vitals to be diluted by other information, potentially under-weighting important physiological changes.

+\parahead{Medical vs. General vs. Reasoning LLMs} Medical models show minimal sensitivity when evaluated on raw notes, likely reflecting conservative priors learned from biomedical corpora, and a preference for holistic interpretation of full clinical notes.
+Their consistently high \texttt{\%Mono} indicates close alignment with clinical expectations.
+When applied to template-based notes their stability decrease and we observe higher \texttt{Flips(\%)}, e.g., \meditron achieves 38.1\% for LoS.

+General-purpose models show high sensitivity, which amplifies further under templates.
+However, this is not consistently accompanied by correct directional or monotonic reasoning, revealing instability despite competitive accuracy.

+\deepseek shows a modest sensitivity compared to medical models even in template settings, while maintaining high directionality and monotonicity.
+It favors smaller but calibrated shifts, consistent with expected physiological reasoning.